 Minimum ages are also available to help you find your comfort level.
 Our minimum ages are not mandatory, they are a guide for you to use when making a decision about the adventure you are choosing.
 Factors that go into minimum ages include but are not limited to a person’s height, weight, physical ability, mental capability, and maturity levels.
 These factors, along with our years of experience serving thousand of guests, have gone into setting minimum ages.
 These ages are a guide; it is up to the participants and their guardians to choose an adventure within their limits.
 Minimum ages can change due to weather conditions and/or water levels.

 River and rapid classifications is another great way to determine a suitable river trip for your group.
 Remember that classification can change with weather and water conditions.

 - Beginner = first timers, young children

-- Intermediate = aggressive first timers, teens
+- Intermediate = aggressive first timers, older teens and adults

 - Expert = very experienced paddlers only